eduNEXT/integration-test-in-tutor/README.md

     Sets the `DEMO_COURSE_ID` environment variable based on the Tutor version.
 This variable allows you to refer to the demo course in your tests, which can be helpful when you need to interact with course content during testing.

     **Usage in Your Tests**:
     In your test code, you can access the `DEMO_COURSE_ID` environment variable to get the identifier of the demo course.
-For example, in Python:
+For example:

     ```python
     import os